Brittany Cartwright Shows Off Weight Loss In A Crop-Top At Randall Emmett’s Birthday Dinner

 “For me running is everything.
 Interval training really helped jumpstart my weight loss.
 I also started going to classes at Sweat Garage and it helped to keep me focused and have direction instead of trying to go to the gym and workout on my own,” Cartwright shared.

-Cartwright also opened up about the changes she made to her diet, revealing that while she was being a lot stricter when it came to what she was putting in her body, she was also allowing herself to have cheat days.
+Cartwright also opened up about the changes she made to her diet.
+She revealed that while she was being a lot stricter when it came to what she was putting in her body, she was also allowing herself to have cheat days.

 “I still have to have my cheat days!
 I try to eat clean for the most part, eating salads cooking a lot of baked chicken and vegetables at home, but I love my cheat days I just make sure I have them in moderation now,” she said.